 It is the intent of this policy to provide Indian River County employees a comprehensive reference for uniform interpretation of payment or reimbursement for travel expenses incurred in conjunction with official County business.
-This policy is applicable to all Board of County Commissioner employees, contractors, consultants, advisors, and candidates for executive and professional positions who may be approved for travel by the Human Resources Director, and Board members.
+This policy is applicable to all Board of County Commissioner employees and Board members.
 The County will follow F.S.
 112.061 for purposes of travel.
 In the event of any conflict, Florida Statutes will govern.
 Any future changes to F.S.
 112.061 will be automatically incorporated into this policy.

-It is the policy of the County to pay applicable expenses of employees, contractors, consultants, advisors, County Commissioners, and approved candidates for executive and professional positions when the travel is necessary or beneficial to the County and the expenses are incurred in the pursuit of County business.
+It is the policy of the County to pay applicable expenses of employees, County Commissioners, and candidates for executive and professional positions when the travel is necessary or beneficial to the County and the expenses are incurred in the pursuit of County business.
 County employees are often required to travel when conducting County business.
 The benefits of this travel fall in the areas of training, maintaining knowledge base on existing or new government regulations, exchanging ideas, or accomplishing a certain task and/or solving a particular problem on behalf of the County.